roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Time to get out of the water!
 It's getting cold." he simply commented.

  Vanessa had to walk back to their lounge chairs with the beads deeply implanted inside her ass.
 With every step, she felt them shifting around in her bowels giving her strange sensations.
-Report_Story #3